-The KMT's project will compliment other projects and activities in the commonwealth, namely those involved with improving Pennsylvania's image and attractiveness and health and welfare.
-Marker restoration locations and probable new installation locations will enhance a variety of sites with natural and heritage resources important to Pennsylvania as well as locations of high traffic count and tourism interest.
+The KMT's Berks County project will compliment other projects and activities in the County, namely those involved with improving the County's image and attractiveness and health and welfare.
+The herein contained map indicates marker restoration locations and likely new installation locations.
+It shows that the markers will enhance a variety of sites with natural and heritage resources important to Berks County and locations of high traffic count and tourism interest.
 The markers historically have been located not just at town and borough entrances but also on river and trail crossings.
-A review of the location of DCNR-funded conservation and enhancement projects in the state from 2003 to 2009 closely matches the proposed new marker locations.
+A review of the location of DCNR-funded conservation and enhancement projects in Berks County from 2003 to 2009 closely matches the proposed marker locations.
 As is historically appropriate, the markers for these locations will be placed in highly-visible spots, adding value to DCNR's investment by raising interest in and recognition of the sites.
 Recognizing their broad appeal and easily-identifiable association with Pennsylvania history and craftsmanship, preservation groups have suggested that installing/renovating keystone markers could also be used as mitigation for transportation projects affecting natural or heritage resources.